bitsofcj/bitflix-poc/README.md

 - **Observability** - Structured logging (winston or pino) | Performance monitoring (Datadog, New Relic, etc...) | Update health check endpoint to check dependencies and provide information about the application's status.
 - **SEO** - Implement additional SEO best practices for improved search engine rankings.
 - **Accessibility** - ARIA labels on interactive elements & screen reader testing.
+- **CI/CD** - Implement continuous integration and deployment pipelines for automated testing and deployment.
 - **Tech Stack** - Evaluate the app based on business requirements to determine if this is better suited as a Next.js application.

 ---